 Voluntary Service considers our youth volunteers an integral part of the overall Volunteer Program.
-Youth between the ages of 14 and 20 are encouraged to join the program and in return will receive valuable experience and training, which will be of benefit in applying for scholarships or employment.
+Youth between the ages of 14 to 18, and who are currently in high school are encouraged to join the program.
+In return, they will receive valuable experience and training, which will be of benefit in applying for scholarships or employment.

 In addition to the self-satisfaction of giving back to those who gave so much, there are many advantages to becoming a youth volunteer.
-When completing college and scholarship applications, it is very impressive when the reviewer sees the applicant has given their time, efforts, and energy to be of service to others.
+Youth volunteers can begin developing a network of positive references for job and college applications.
 For information on the James H. Park Scholarship and the Disabled American Veteran (DAV) Scholarship please click on the following links:

 For information on additional scholarship opportunities, you may contact the Voluntary Service office at (520) 629-1822.